Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Background

-These results show that the unrotated code has a slightly higher threshold than the rotated code, as well as achieves a lower $p_L$ for the same distance when subjected to uniform depolarising noise.
-In the next section, we detail our methods to address higher code distances, both odd and even, for lower logical rates and uncer circuit-level noise.
+Prior work shows the unrotated code has a slightly higher threshold than the rotated code and achieves a lower $p_L$ at equal distances, as simulated for relatively high logical error rates.
+We next present our methods investigating higher code distances, both odd and even, achieving lower logical rates under SD and SI circuit-level noise.